-subscribers and 8% to 80% for fiber subscribers.
-In addition, 1% to 13% subscribers migrated to a higher speed tier using a different technology from what they had in September 2017.
+Chart 3 shows that the percentage of panelists subscribed in September-October 2018 who moved to higher tiers in September-October 2019 was between 3% to 26% for DSL subscribers, 4% to 100% for cable subscribers and 16% to 50% for fiber subscribers.
+In addition, 1% to 8% subscribers migrated to a higher speed tier using a different technology from what they had in September 2018.